 The findings suggest that most participants in each section engaged in quality service-learning projects.
 The data also suggest that the service experience did contribute to their understanding of the course content and citizenship roles, and had some influence on the affective, behavioral, and cognitive dimensions of learning.
 Although similarities in experiences were identified, several differences were also identified between sections and within sections that may have affected participants' perceptions of the benefits of the experience.
 Overall, participants in the UC section perceived a greater benefit of the service experience than did participants from the LC section.
 Based on the findings of this study, recommendations for future practice were developed.

 Mayhew, John Clinton Jr., "Pedagogical effects of service-learning in a human exceptionality course: A comparison of two approaches" (2001).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 35.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."